 The ancient history of Heraklion is strongly associated with the Minoan Palace of Knossos.
 Ancient historians such as Strabo refer to Heraklion as the port of Knossos, the centre of Minoan civilisation.
-The period reached its peak from the 16th to the 14th century BC and excavations have revealed a wealth society that based its economy on agriculture and trade.
+This prolific society left many impressive artefacts, including the remnants of the Palace of Knossos.

 Located on the slopes of Mount Ida, the Cave of Zeus has a single entrance and features stalagmites and stalactites.
 Mythology tells us that Zeus was born and raised in this cave